 Include a general description for each group and explain how that class of products or services serves your target audience.
 Under each subheading, describe the product or service's unique fit within your offerings and how it is complementary to the general need of your target audience addressed by its corresponding group.

-If your target market is comprised of other businesses, include the company size, industry, niche, location, and other key elements of your target business audience.
+Alternatively, if your target market is comprised of other businesses, then include the company size, industry, niche, location, and any other elements of your target business audience.

-If you have a detailed marketing plan, include it in the appendix.
+If you have a detailed marketing plan, meanwhile, then include it in the appendix.

-Understanding what you're up against plays a critical role in succeeding at growing your business.
-It is helpful if you already have an idea of who your competitors are.
-If you have not yet researched your competition, you will want to do so now.
+Understanding what you're up against is a critical aspect of business.
+Therefore, if you haven't yet researched your competition, you will want to do so now.

 As a general rule (but not always), your competitors will be in the same vicinity as you.
 Take stock within a reasonable radius to identify other businesses in your industry that overlap with your niche.
 If you are working with an e-commerce platform, many of your competitors will be in cyberspace.

-Once you've identified the key players in your industry, ask yourself what are they doing right?
+Once you've identified the key players in your industry, ask yourself: what are they doing well?
 How are they achieving customer loyalty?
 How are they creating the best value for money?